Xiangyang1984/Pneumo-Typer/README.md

 #### Example 2: A Newick format tree file is used by Pneumo-Typer to automatically associate the distribution of cps gene and genetic organization of cps cluster with their phylogeny.

-tree file: 18_genome_tree.nwk, it was a nwk format phylogenetic tree of 18 genomes using
+18_genome_tree.nwk: a tree file, it was a nwk format phylogenetic tree of 18 genomes using RaxML.

-RaxML.
-Add the parameter -tree to the commands produced by pneumo-typer.pl ("map_cmd.txt" located in "pneumo-pyper_workplace") to mapping a nwk-format tree as follows:
+Add the parameter -tree to the commands produced by pneumo-typer.pl ("map_cmd.txt" located in "pneumo-pyper_workplace") to map the figures with a nwk-format tree as follows:

-	*Create a heatmap according to the distribution of the cps gene at class level using the following command:
+	*Create a heatmap according to the distribution of the cps gene at the class level using the following command:

 	$ perl path_to_pneumo-typer/script/heatmap.pl -dir path_to_pneumo-pyper_workplace/result_statistics/tbl_heatmap_class -left 20 -scale 4 -label T -dis 9 -w 4 -l 0 -right 50 -cf path_to_pneumo-pyper_workplace/result_statistics/Statistics_OUT/classification_CPS -e path_to_pneumo-pyper_workplace/Serotype_ST.out -o path_to_pneumo-pyper_workplace -tree path_to_18_genome_tree.nwk

-	*Create a heatmap according to the distribution of the cps gene at gene level using the following command:
+	*Create a heatmap according to the distribution of the cps gene at the gene level using the following command:

 	$ perl path_to_pneumo-typer/script/heatmap.pl -dir path_to_pneumo-pyper_workplace/result_statistics/tbl_heatmap_class -left 20 -scale 4 -label T -dis 9 -w 4 -l 0 -right 50 -cf path_to_pneumo-pyper_workplace/result_statistics/Statistics_OUT/classification_CPS -e path_to_pneumo-pyper_workplace/Serotype_ST.out -o path_to_pneumo-pyper_workplace -tree path_to_18_genome_tree.nwk

-	*Create a map of the genetic organlization of cps gene using the following command:
+	*Create a map of the genetic organization of cps gene using the following command:

-	perl path_to_pneumo-typer/script/cps_cluster.pl -dir path_to_18_genomes_dir -gene path_to_pneumo-pyper_workplace/cps_cluster_workplace/interested_gene.txt -m 10 -map T -o path_to_pneumo-pyper_workplace/cps_cluster_workplace -SVG T -n 40 -e path_to_pneumo-pyper_workplace/Serotype_ST.out -tree path_to_18_genome_tree.nwk
+	$ perl path_to_pneumo-typer/script/cps_cluster.pl -dir path_to_18_genomes_dir -gene path_to_pneumo-pyper_workplace/cps_cluster_workplace/interested_gene.txt -m 10 -map T -o path_to_pneumo-pyper_workplace/cps_cluster_workplace -SVG T -n 40 -e path_to_pneumo-pyper_workplace/Serotype_ST.out -tree path_to_18_genome_tree.nwk

 #### Example 3: A two-column tab-delimited text file is used to sort genomes from up to down according to users' requirement

-	Here, we provided a srf file "18_genome_order.txt" that order the maps by serotypes.
+	Here, we provided a srf file "18_genome_order.txt" that orders the maps by serotypes.
 For example, adding the parameter -srf to the commands produced by pneumo-typer.pl ("map_cmd.txt" located in "pneumo-pyper_workplace") to reorder genomes in the genetic organization of the cps cluster.

 	$ perl path_to_pneumo-typer/script/cps_cluster.pl -dir path_to_18_genomes_dir -gene path_to_pneumo-pyper_workplace/cps_cluster_workplace/interested_gene.txt -m 10 -map T -o path_to_pneumo-pyper_workplace/cps_cluster_workplace -SVG T -n 40 -e path_to_pneumo-pyper_workplace/Serotype_ST.out -srf path_to_18_genome_order.txt

 ## Detailed Explanations for Arguments in Pneumo-Typer